 Every student at Halliford gets the opportunity to study Latin.
-The aim is to help the students to develop a number of things:
+The aim is to help the students to develop:

-Latin is taught in Years 7 and 8.
-The aim of this course is to introduce the boys to the language and to then develop their vocabulary knowledge and grammatical understanding.
+Latin is taught in Years 7 and 8 following the De Romanis course.
+The aim of this course is to introduce the boys to the language and then to develop their vocabulary knowledge and grammatical understanding.

-In Year 9 some boys continue with Latin and some move to a Classical Civilisation Course.
+In Year 9, boys continue with Latin and De Romanis, and this is complimented with a discreet Classical Civilisation Course.